-Consider the case of the Intel486 Microprocessor having just completed an instruction.
+Consider the case of the Am486DX/DX2 microprocessor having just completed an instruction.
 It then performs the following checks before reaching the point where the next instruction is completed:

-- Check for Exception 1 Traps from the instruction just completed (single-step via Trap Flag, or Data Breakpoints set in the Debug Registers). - 2.
-Check for Exception 1 Faults in the next instruction (Instruction Execution Breakpoint set in the Debug Registers for the next instruction). - 3.
+- 1. Check for exception 1 Traps from the instruction just completed (single-step via Trap Flag, or Data Breakpoints set in the Debug Registers). - 2.
+Check for exception 1 Faults in the next instruction (Instruction Execution Breakpoint set in the Debug Registers for the next instruction). - 3.
 Check for external NMI and INTR. - 4.
 Check for Segmentation Faults that prevented fetching the entire next instruction (exceptions 11 or 13). - 5.
-Check for Page Faults that prevented fetching the entire next instruction (exception 14). - Check for Faults decoding the next instruction (exception 6 if illegal opcode; exception 6 if in Real Mode or in Virtual 8086 Mode and attempting to execute an instruction for Protected Mode only (see Section 4.6.4); or exception 13 if instruction is longer than 15 bytes, or privilege violation in Protected Mode (i.e., not at IOPL or at CPL=0). - 7.
-If WAIT opcode, check if TS = 1 and MP = 1 (exception 7 if both are 1). - 8.
-If opcode for Floating Point Unit, check if EM=1 or TS=1 (exception 7 if either are 1). - 9.
-If opcode for Floating Point Unit (FPU), check FPU error status (exception 16 if error status is asserted). - 10.
-Check in the following order for each memory reference required by the instruction: - a.
-Check for Segmentation Faults that prevent transferring the entire memory quantity (exceptions 11, 12, 13). - b.
-Check for Page Faults that prevent transferring the entire memory quantity (exception 14).
+Check for Page Faults that prevented fetching the entire next instruction (exception 14). - 6.
+Check for Faults decoding the next instruction (exception 6 if illegal opcode; exception 6 if in Real Mode or in Virtual 8086 Mode and attempting to execute an instruction for Protected Mode only (see Section 4.6.4); or exception 13 if the instruction is longer than 15 bytes, or privilege violation in Protected Mode (i.e., not at IOPL or at CPL = 0)). - 7.
+If WAIT opcode, check if TS = 1 and MP = 1 (exception 7 if both are 1).

+- If opcode for FPU, check if EM = 1 or TS = 1 (exception 7 if either are 1). - 9.
+If opcode for FPU, check FPU error status (exception 16 if error status is asserted). - 10.
+Check in the following order for each memory reference required by the instruction: - A. Check for Segmentation Faults that prevent transferring the entire memory quantity (exceptions 11, 12, 13). - B. Check for Page Faults that prevent transferring the entire memory quantity (exception 14).

-The order stated supports the concept of the paging mechanism being "underneath" the segmentation mechanism.
+Note: The order stated supports the concept of the paging mechanism being "underneath" the segmentation mechanism.
 Therefore, for any given code or data reference in memory, segmentation exceptions are generated before paging exceptions are generated.

-2.7.7 INSTRUCTION RESTART
+2.8.7 Instruction Restart

-The Intel486 Microprocessor fully supports restarting all instructions after faults.
-If an exception is detected in the instruction to be executed (exception categories 4 through 10 in Table 2.17b), the Intel486 Microprocessor invokes the appropriate exception service routine.
-The Intel486 Microprocessor is in a state that permits restart of the instruction, for all cases but those in Table 2.17c.
-Note that all such cases are easily avoided by proper design of the operating system.
+The Am486DX/DX2 microprocessor fully supports restarting all instructions after faults.
+If an exception is detected in the instruction to be executed (exception categories 4 through 10), the Am486DX/DX2 microprocessor invokes the appropriate exception service routine.
+The Am486DX/DX2 microprocessor is in a state that permits restart of the instruction for all cases but those in the following paragraph.
+All such cases are easily avoided by proper design of the operating system.